Super Bowl 2022: How many teams have played a Super Bowl game at home in NFL history? - NBC Sports

 How many teams have played at home in a Super Bowl?

-The Buccaneers made post season history as the first team to play at home during the Super Bowl.
+The Buccaneers made postseason history in the 2020 season as the first team to play at home during the Super Bowl.
 The Vikings came close in the 2017 season, when U.S. Bank Stadium was set to host Super Bowl LII, but Minnesota ultimately lost to Philadelphia in the NFC Championship game.

 RELATED: Tom Brady’s Super Bowl history – Every appearance, win, loss and Super Bowl stats